microsoft/azure-pipelines-tasks/Tasks/IISWebAppManagementOnMachineGroupV0/README.md

 ### IIS Web Server

 There should be a IIS web server already installed and configured on the pre-existing machines or virtual machines.
 The task updates websites, webapps and application pools.
-It also gives the option to enable the IIS web server along with all of its sub-features on the machine (applicable only for Windows server machines).
+It also gives the option to enable the IIS web server along with all of its sub-features on the machines (applicable only for Windows server machines).
 Also to deploy a webapp, use a different task [IIS WebApp Deployment On Deployment Group](https://github.com/Microsoft/vsts-tasks/blob/master/Tasks/IISWebAppDeploymentOnMachineGroup)

 ### Pre-existing Deployment Group